Travel guide

 Conclusion

-Using eSIM and physical SIM at the same time is the perfect formula for traveling: you keep your Spanish number for calls and banking, and you browse with local data without roaming.
-You just need a compatible phone and a couple of adjustments.
-Try a data eSIM and activate it alongside your SIM in 1 minute before your next trip.
+Using eSIM and physical SIM simultaneously is the most practical way to travel outside the European Union: you keep your Spanish number for calls and banking, and you browse with local data without roaming.
+You only need a compatible phone and a couple of minutes of setup before leaving home.
+If your next destination is outside Europe, install the eSIM with Wi-Fi, activate it alongside your SIM in dual mode, and embark on your trip with internet working from the moment you land at the airport.

 Marc González Sáez